Table of Contents

 Treatment of Breast Ductal Papilloma

 Patients with multiple papillomas are at an increased risk of breast cancer and should be offered possible surgical excision of the affected ducts.
-Additionally, women with atypia or dysplasia on cytological examination of the nipple discharge should be thoroughly evaluated because the risk of breast cancer is considerably high.
+Additionally, women with atypia or dysplasia on cytological examination of nipple discharge should be thoroughly evaluated because the risk of breast cancer is considerably high.

 Ductal papilloma, if diagnosed promptly, is unlikely to progress to ductal carcinoma in situ or other forms of breast cancer.
 Unfortunately, distinguishing breast cancer from ductal papilloma is a true challenge.